Feel Confident About Your Nose

 A Skilled Rhinoplasty Surgeon

 Meet Dr. Christopher Cote, who has been a leader in the field of rhinoplasty for years.
-He has become the “go-to” surgeon for both finesse rhinoplasty and the most challenging nasal reconstruction cases.
-For more than ten years he has been teaching rhinoplasty and training surgical residents at Johns Hopkins University, the Army’s Walter Reed Medical Center and the Navy’s Bethesda National Naval Medical Center.
-This experience allows him to handle the most complex cases with ease and also create the most beautiful noses.
-His modern structural techniques lead to lasting results, and he is a true specialist in revision rhinoplasty as well.
+He has become the “go-to” board-certified plastic surgeon for both finesse rhinoplasty and the most challenging nasal reconstruction cases.
+For more than ten years, he has been teaching rhinoplasty and training surgical residents at Johns Hopkins University, the Army’s Walter Reed Medical Center, and the Navy’s Bethesda National Naval Medical Center.
+This experience allows him to handle the most complex cases with ease and create the most beautiful noses.
+His modern structural techniques lead to lasting results.
+He is a true specialist in revision rhinoplasty as well.

-Your nose is not simply a fixture on your face but a functioning organ that is part of your respiratory system.
-It warms, cleanses and humidifies the air you breathe.
-Therefore, the surgeon who can change the shape of your nose should also understand the effects on the function of your nose.
+Your nose is not simply a fixture on your face, but a functioning organ that is part of your respiratory system.
+It warms, cleanses, and humidifies the air you breathe.
+Therefore, the surgeon who can change the shape of your nose should also understand the function of your nose.
 For example, if you desire to make your nose smaller and more fitting to your face, you want to be sure that your breathing passages remain open.
-The double-board certified surgeons at FacesFirst in Denver and Lone Tree, Colorado are experienced at complex nasal airway reconstruction rhinoplasty as well as the detailed aesthetic techniques of a facial plastic surgeon.
+The double-board certified surgeons at FacesFirst in Denver and Lone Tree, Colorado are experienced in complex nasal airway reconstruction rhinoplasty as well as detailed aesthetic plastic surgery.

 What is Rhinoplasty?

-Rhinoplasty, or nose reshaping, is the surgical procedure that allows us to change the form or function of your nose.
+Rhinoplasty also referred to as “nose reshaping,” “nose job surgery,” or simply “nose surgery,” is the surgical procedure that allows us to change the form or function of your nose.
 The nose is a central point on the face that plays a major role in how you look.
 It is also a sensory organ that does more than just help you breathe.
-A rhinoplasty procedure is designed to improve the aesthetic shape of the nose, and the procedure can also improve its function.
+A rhinoplasty procedure is designed to improve the aesthetic shape of the nose and can also improve its function.